JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_00_setup.md

 ![Copilot in Word](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Allfiles/New%20cp%20in%20word.png)

 ## Wave 3 - App Skills
-Once wave 3 hits your account, the Copilot icon on the Office ribbon now has an additional choice, **App Skills**
+Once Wave 3 hits your account, the Copilot icon on the Office ribbon now has an additional choice, **App Skills**.
+This means there are now two ways to launch M365 Copilot from the application, ableit the new App Skills options from the Office ribbon, or from within the office application itself as outlined in the Wave 2 update.

 ![App Skills](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Allfiles/Full%20New%20Experience.png)